Tennu/tennu/readme.md

 There's a lot of work that can be done.

-### Module System ###

-The parameters for the modules in the config don't actually do anything.
-They need to be implemented.

 ### Startup ###

 As part of an IrcSocket, I want them to take a Startup object (an object that